Pierre-Sassoulas/contributors-txt/README.md

-# automated-contributors
+# contributors-txt

-Script to generate a list of contributors automatically
+Generate a list of contributors automatically from git data